 Working knowledge of the regulations associated with asbestos abatement (EPA & CAL OSHA).
 Working knowledge of the UBC and Fire Code as related to commercial and industrial buildings.
 Understanding of biological and chemical hazards.
 Knowledgeable in the area of construction safety consistent with OSHA, NEC etc. standards.

 Extensive experience with electrical and/or mechanical projects is a plus.

 Ability to plan, organize and estimate multi-craft institutional building renovation/tenant improvement, remediation and demolition projects.

-Ability to interface between engineers, clients, and craftsmen.
-Demonstrated client relationship skills with excellent interpersonal skills for a customer-focus approach.
+Ability to interface between engineers, clients and craftsmen.
+Demonstrated client relationship skills with excellent interpersonal skills for customer-focus approach.